Download the app to find the best colleges for you

 Types of Journalism

 Journalism in India took its first steps in public under colonization.
-The first newspaper in India - The Bengal Gazette was published on 29th January 1780 marking the official beginning of journalism in India.
-In that era, print journalism was the only predominant form of journalism but today, one can explore numerous types of journalism in India.
-Journalism courses can be tricky to choose if you are not familiar with the industry, find out all you need to know about the types of journalism right here!
+The first newspaper in India - The Bengal Gazette was published on 29th January 1780 marking the official beginning of Journalism in India.
+In that era, print Journalism was the only predominant form of Journalism but today, one can explore numerous types of Journalism in India.
+Journalism courses can be tricky to choose if you are not familiar with the industry, find out all you need to know about the types of Journalism right here!

-Also Read: Mass Communication Vs Journalism
+Mass Communication Vs Journalism

 Types of Journalism in India

-Various types of journalism can be put under certain categories to understand them better.
-However, it should be noted that all types of Journalism come under the bigger umbrella of Mass Communication and so do a majority of journalism courses.
-Let us understand various journalism categories.
+Various types of Journalism can be put under certain categories to understand them better.
+However, it should be noted that all types of Journalism come under the bigger umbrella of Mass Communication and so do a majority of Journalism courses.
+Let us understand various Journalism categories.

 Types of Journalism Regarding Hard News